MicrosoftDocs/customer-insights/ci-docs/engagement-insights/custom-reports.md

 You can select the time frame or date range in a custom report to focus on a value or time period.

 To select a time frame, in the upper-right corner of the report view, select a value from the dropdown list of the report.
-You can also choose a fixed date range by selecting a From and To date.
+You can also choose a **Fixed date range*.

 :::image type="content" source="media/filter-time-date-range.png" alt-text="Filter by time or date range.":::

-For most reports, select **+ Add condition**, to select a dimension or segment to filter the report.
+For most reports, select **+ Add condition**, to choose a dimension or segment to filter the report.
 For more information, see [View and create segments](segments.md).

 ## Edit a custom report